sparkweaver/MyFitnessApp/README.md

 # MyFitnessApp

+**NOTE**: I will leave this project public but put it on the shelf and work on another project of higher importance.
+The step counter is mostly done and needs a small adjustment to be completed.
+The structure will be changed, and then I will simply make it a step counter in the future.

 **MyFitnessApp** is a personal project designed to enhance my daily fitness routines by providing essential tools tailored for various activities.
 Starting with the basic step counter, I aim to gradually expand its features to include timers, total distance, personalized user experiences, and comprehensive functionalities for diet and work management.
 A fun future consideration is the addition of a virtual coach, who will offer encouragement for fitness goals.

 ## Features